dougpark/parkhillfw/docs/feature_creep.md

 - x clickable address to open in google maps

 - Mobile Actions:
-- View address in maps
+- x View address in maps
-- Call or message phone number
+- x Call or message phone number
 - save to local contacts card
 - add email to list for starting a group email
 - add phone number to list for starting a group message